BrainCircuitsBehaviorLab/village/docs/source/user_guide/alarms.md

 ---

 ### Subject Checks Performed Twice a Day

-Whenever there is a transition between day and night, the system evaluates the state of the animals and generates a report containing the number of detections, sessions, water intake and average weight for all subjects.
+Whenever there is a transition between day and night, the system evaluates the state of the animals and generates a report containing the number of detections, sessions, water intake, and average weight for all subjects.

 A warning alarm is also sent if one or more subjects present an issue.
 Warnings (from least to most critical):